symfony/symfony-docs/setup.rst

   `PCRE`_, `Session`_, `SimpleXML`_, and `Tokenizer`_;
 * `Install Composer`_, which is used to install PHP packages.

-Optionally, you can also `install Symfony`_.
+Optionally, you can also `install Symfony CLI`_.
 This creates a binary called ``symfony`` that provides all the tools you need to develop and run your Symfony application locally.

-The ``symfony`` binary provides a tool to check if your computer meets all requirements.
+The ``symfony`` binary also provides a tool to check if your computer meets all requirements.
 Open your console terminal and run this command:

 .. code-block:: terminal